-- 4. Job may be ranked on the basis of incomplete inform action and without the benefits of well defined standards - 5.
-The rank position of different jobs is likely to be influenced by the prevailing wage ranks - No one committee number is likely to be familiar with all the jobs Method of Job Evaluation: It is broadly be classified as - 3) Qualitative Method - 4) Quantitative Method a) Ranking technique: In this method, the jobs in the organization are arranged in either in the ascending or descending order and numbered serially.
+- 1) Qualitative Method: It can broadly be classified as ranking or classifying the job from lowest highest. - a) Ranking technique: In this method, the jobs in the organization are arranged in either in the ascending or descending order and numbered serially.
 The basis of such arrangement could be the job description in terms of duties, responsibilities, qualifications needed, relative difficulty involved in don the job, or value to the company.